You’ve probably heard the noise a Vitamix blender makes.

 When you’re ready to buy a Vitamix blender, it can be hard to find one that is quiet.

-Here are some tips on how to make your Vitamix quieter so that it doesn’t disturb the people in your household while they sleep or watch TV –
+Here are some tips on how to dampen Vitamix noise so that it doesn’t disturb the people in your household while they sleep or watch TV –

-3. Place your Vitamix on a rubber mat or rug for better traction.
+1. Place your Vitamix on a rubber mat to reduce vibration.

 Related Read: How To Make A Blender Quieter?